 In the beginning, black identity was just a multi-dimensional racial model that scholars and psychologists used to identify black people and define and interpret black people’s behavior and human nature.

-Using African philosophical assumptions, psychologists understand black people’s human nature and behavior by studying one’s history, religious and spiritual views, and individual and collective self-concepts.
+Using African philosophical assumptions, psychologists understand black people’s human nature and behavior by studying their history, religious and spiritual views, and individual and collective self-concepts.

-Scholars assess African people using measurement scales such as the African self-consciousness scale, Black Personal Questionnaire, etc. Also, other Psychometric scales are being used to advance the understanding and study of black psychology.
+Scholars assess African people using measurement scales such as the African Self-Consciousness Scale and the Black Personal Questionnaire.
+Other Psychometric scales are also being used to advance the understanding and study of black psychology.

 Black Families

-Black families are extended family trees with immediate family, friends, neighbors, organizational members, or non-biological people.
-The African American perspective examines black families’ structural and functional aspects, their acculturations, socialization factors, coping factors, etc.
+Black families are extended family trees that include immediate family, friends, neighbors, organizational members, and non-biological people.
+The African American perspective examines black families’ structural and functional aspects, acculturation, socialization and coping.

-The black perspective theme is not to look at the deficit side of black families and highlight them, but rather look at the strengths and factors that affect black families and, finally, emphasize them and promote them.
+The black perspective theme is not to focus on the deficit side of black families and highlight it, but rather to look at the strengths and factors that affect black families, and, finally, to emphasize and promote them.

 Black Education

-The prominence can define black psychology on African Americans’ educational experiences, needs, and career growth based on educational viewpoints.
+Prominence can be defined as the extent to which black psychology addresses African Americans’ educational experiences, needs, and career growth from educational viewpoints.

 In the 1960s and 1970s, elementary school-age children were inadequate in learning.
-But this scenario was changed since last in the past 2 decades.
+But this scenario has changed over the past 2 decades.

 Top 10 Black Psychology Books

-Important African American psychologists contribute research-based knowledge, books, etc., in the psychological realm.
-You can easily get African American psychology pdf books from the internet, which may not provide the reliable information you want.
+Important African American psychologists contribute research-based knowledge, books and other resources to the field of psychology.
+You can easily get African American psychology PDF books from the internet, which may not provide the reliable information you want.
 Some of the great handbook lists of African American psychology are given below:

-1. The Unapologetic Guide to Black Mental Health: Learn Tools for Emotional Wellness, and Get the Help you Deserve, by Rheeda Walker, Ph.D.
+- The Unapologetic Guide to Black Mental Health: Learn Tools for Emotional Wellness, and Get the Help You Deserve, by Rheeda Walker, Ph.D.

-2. Soothe Your Nerves: A guide of Black Women to Overcome the Anxiety, Panic, and Fear, by Angela Neal-Barnett, Ph.D.
+- Soothe Your Nerves: A Guide for Black Women to Overcome the Anxiety, Panic, and Fear, by Angela Neal-Barnett, Ph.D.

-4. Black Families in Therapy: Understand African American Experience, by Nancy Boyd-Franklin, Ph.D.
+- Black Families in Therapy: Understanding African American Experience, by Nancy Boyd-Franklin, Ph.D.

 Final Thoughts!

-To sum up, black psychology has revolutionized the idea of treating black people for their psychological development.
-The concept allows black people to be perceived by their cultural beliefs and traditions.
+To sum up, black psychology has revolutionized the way black people are treated in terms of their psychological development.
+The concept allows black people to be perceived through the lens of their cultural beliefs and traditions.

 Using techniques for whites or other races to treat a black person would not be beneficial.

-Therefore, black psychology allows approaches and methods that work in the best interest of black people.
+Therefore, black psychology offers approaches and methods that serve the best interests of black people.

 You may also like: